Peoplelytics

 Cons

-• Employees may be hesitant to provide honest feedback if there’s not option for anonymity.
+• Employees may be hesitant to provide honest feedback if there’s no option for anonymity or if their previous company was not a safe place to give open feedback.

 • Your organization may lack the resources or processes to implement necessary changes effectively.